Hakorr/Userscripts/Aternos.com/AntiAntiAdblock/README.md

 ![](https://github.com/Hakorr/Userscripts/blob/main/Aternos.com/Images/blockedVariable.jpg)

-Great, so we've stopped the Anti-Ablock's JS file from loading, we should be good now, right?
-Not quite, the Base64 encoded JavaScript file has important pieces of code that return everything back to normal.
+Great, so we've stopped the [Anti-Adblock's JS file](https://github.com/Hakorr/Userscripts/blob/main/Aternos.com/Other/Anti-Adblock-Obfuscated.js) from loading, we should be good now, right?
+Not quite, the [Base64 encoded JavaScript file](https://github.com/Hakorr/Userscripts/blob/main/Aternos.com/Other/Anti-Adblock-Obfuscated.js) has important pieces of code that return everything back to normal.
 No buttons work without it.
 It also hides the fullscreen red Anti-Adblock element.
 We'll need to copy some code from the script to our userscript.

 ---